arnaudbos/i-rant/content/loom-part-2-blocking.md

 ## Conclusion

-This part of the series presented a use case from which we can build upon and experiment to try various solutions to the problem of blocking calls and scalability.
+This part of the series presented a use case from which we can build upon and experiment.
+The goal is to find acceptable solutions to blocking calls and scalability issues.

 I hope you understand a little more about blocking calls and context switches after reading this.